WHO WE ARE

 SPAC works continuously on many issues.
-Some of our most recent priorities include, but are not limited to: human trafficking, the environment, cord blood donations, childhood nutrition and fitness, foster care mad violence against women.
+Some of our most recent priorities include, but are not limited to: human trafficking, chronic absenteeism, the opioid crisis, childhood nutrition and fitness, foster care, and violence against women.

 Click here to read about recognition the SPAC of the Junior Leagues of New Jersey received by the State of New Jersey for 42 years of advocating on behalf of women and children.

 To contact the Governor of NJ: http://www.state.nj.us/governor/govmail.html